 What are you going to do about this, Pastor?

 That doesn’t mean, however, that you have less of a platform to raise your church’s Bible IQ.
-The pulpit is the bow of the ship; it points in the direction you are leading like nothing else that happens at the church.
-Your Sunday sermon provides an integral opportunity to fight biblical illiteracy in your church, especially if you will give yourself to expository preaching.
+The pulpit is the bow of the ship; it points in the direction you’re leading like nothing else that happens at the church.
+Your Sunday sermon provides an integral opportunity to fight biblical illiteracy in your church, especially if you’ll give yourself to expository preaching.
 Here are three ways:

 1. Expository preaching provides biblical vocabulary.